GMGI-Fisheries/resources/docs/eDNA 12S metab/archive/01-Metabarcoding ampliseq 12S Riaz - Explorer.md

 To run:
 - `sbatch 01b-ampliseq.sh`

-Discovery needs `module load singularity/3.10.3 and module load nextflow/24.04.4`, but on Explorer this is just `module load nextflow/24.10.3`.

 MiFish amplifies a longer target region which requires 2x250 bp sequencing (500 cycle kit).
 Thus following edits are required if using MiFish primers:
 - F/R primer correct sequences